alicefr/example-seitan/README.md

-# Example with seitan and SCSI persistent reservation
+# Example with seitan and the SCSI persistent reservation

 This repository contains a self-contained example to try [seitan](https://seitan.rocks/seitan/about/) and the SCSI persistent reservation using QEMU and the [qemu-pr-helper daemon](https://qemu.readthedocs.io/en/latest/tools/qemu-pr-helper.html).